Jordan's crown prince weds scion of Saudi family in ceremony packed with stars and symbolism | Law-Order

 "It's not just a marriage, it's the presentation of the future king of Jordan," said political analyst Amer Sabaileh.
 "The issue of the crown prince has been closed."
 The wedding may create a brief feel-good moment for Jordanians during tough economic times, including persistent youth unemployment and an ailing economy.

 In addition to the Prince and Princess of Wales, the guest list includes an array of foreign aristocrats and dignitaries, including senior royals from Europe and Asia, as well as U.S. climate envoy John Kerry.
-Other likely attendees include Saudi aristocrats, as Alseif's mother is related to the mother of Saudi King Salman.
+Other likely attendees include Saudi aristocrats, as Rajwa's mother comes from the same influential family as the late mother of King Salman.
 Her billionaire father owns a major construction firm in the kingdom.

+Both Rajwa and Kate wore gowns by the Lebanese designer Elie Saab, said a spokeswoman for the company, Maryline Mossino.

-The wedding party will move to Al Husseiniya Palace, a 30-minute drive away, for a reception, entertainment and a state banquet.
-The royals are expected to greet more than 1,700 guests at the reception.
+The motorcade drove through Amman to the Al Husseiniya Palace, a 30-minute drive away, for the reception.
+There, the newlyweds walked beneath an arch of swords and were welcomed with a traditional zaffeh, a lively musical procession featuring drums, dancing, singing and clapping.
+The royals are expected to greet more than 1,700 guests at the reception, which will feature live music and a banquet.

 Experts consider the marriage an advantageous alliance for the Hashemites, historic rivals of the Al Saud family to the east.
 Jordan has recently sought closer ties with Saudi Arabia and other Gulf Arab petro-states, which once doled out billions of dollars to the aid-dependent country but since have reined in their spending.